seokhyun-chung/seokhyun-chung.github.io/_pages/about.md

 * Nov 2023: I gave a talk entitled "Probabilistic predictive analytics for collaborative systems" at [AIML Seminar at University of Virginia](https://uvaml.github.io/pasttalks/2023-11-01/).
 * Oct 2023: I gave a talk entitled "Fast Personalization for Heterogeneous Condition Monitoring Signals using Neural Processes" at 2023 INFORMS Annual Meeting.
 * Oct 2023: I gave a talk entitled "Probabilistic predictive analytics for collaborative systems" at Industrial and Systems Engineering at NCAT state University.
-* Jul 2023: [New paper] Our paper "Federated Multi-output Gaussian Processes" has been accepted by _Technometrics_!
+* Jul 2023: [Publication] Our paper "Federated Multi-output Gaussian Processes" has been accepted by _Technometrics_!
-* May 2023: [New paper] Our paper "Federated Condition Monitoring Signal Prediction with Improved Generalization" has been accepted by _IEEE Transactions on Reliability_!
+* May 2023: [Publication] Our paper "Federated Condition Monitoring Signal Prediction with Improved Generalization" has been accepted by _IEEE Transactions on Reliability_!